MitocGroup/deep-microservices-todomvc/README.md

 To learn more about `DEEP CLI` and `DEEP Framework`, please follow the link [What is DEEP Framework?](https://github.com/MitocGroup/deep-framework/blob/master/README.md#what-is-deep-framework-)

+### Windows configuration
+  1. Before starting you should have installed and configured correctly node and npm (versions more than 0.12 are supported).
+  2. Before starting you should install Git Bash (please refer to http://git-scm.com/).
+> It launches a full featured console window running Bash, so you can use Git as well as a set of common command line tools or Unix programs.
+> Starting with Git version 2, Git Bash will by default launch in MinTTY, a terminal emulator which comes with MSYS2, making it easily usable even for users not accustomed to a console experience.

+  3. All commands should be run from MinTTY.
+  4. Optionally: you need to have the AWS CLI installed and configured to your AWS account (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) otherwise you will get first deepify run failed and then you should enter credentials manually.

 ### Running Microservices in Development

 See Step 3 in